Abhisheksabha/Data_Analyst_Internship_Project_1/README.md

 **Key Insights:** There are more than 99k orders placed with 16M+ payment amount, where olist store provides 73 total product categories with 99k+ customers across globe in 611 cities.

-## 2. Weekday Vs Weekend Payment Statistics
+## 2. Find Weekday Vs Weekend Payment Statistics
 **Objective:** Compare customer spending patterns between weekdays and weekends.

 **Visualization:** A pie chart displaying the percentage contribution of payment values split by weekdays and weekends.

 **Key Insights:** The pie chart shows that the majority of payments (77%) are made on weekdays.

-## 3. Day wise Payment Statistics
+## 3. Find day wise Payment Statistics
 **Objective:** Assess payment value trends across individual weekdays.

 **Visualization:** A column chart showing payment values for each day of the week.